-Jerry Crowe, OBI's Volunteer Coordinator (firstname.lastname@example.org, 606-847-4111 ext.
-316) coordinates all volunteer ministries on campus, directing each volunteer to an activity that is needed and appropriate for his/her skills.
-You must talk with him if you are interested in volunteering.
+OBI's Volunteer Coordinator (firstname.lastname@example.org, 606-847-4111 ext.
+202) coordinates all volunteer ministries on campus, directing each volunteer to an activity that is needed and appropriate for his/her skills.
+You must contact us ahead of time if you are interested in volunteering.
 In recent years, we have sometimes had more volunteers desiring to come some weeks than we could use at that time, so advance planning is very important.

 Some important facts to remember if you are a potential volunteer.